lizhihao2022/DiffSR/README.md

 - `datasets/`: contains the dataset classes.
 - `models/`: contains the model classes.
-- `trainers/`: contrains the model builder classes and dataset procedure methods:
+- `trainers/`: contrains the model builder classes.
-    - `builder/`: contains the model builder classes.
-    - `procedure/`: contains the dataset procedure methods.
+- `procedures/`: contains the dataset procedure methods.
 - `configs/`: contains the configuration files.
 - `utils/`: contains the utility functions.
 - `main.py`: the main file to run the code.